 X.1602, Security requirements for software as a service application environments, analyses the maturity levels of software as a service (SaaS) application and proposes security requirements to provide a consistent and secure service execution environment for SaaS applications.
 These proposed requirements originate from cloud service providers (CSP) and cloud service partners (CSN) as they need a SaaS application environment to meet their demands on security.
 The requirements are general and independent of any service or scenario specific model (e.g. web services, or representational state transfer (REST)), assumptions or solutions.

 X.1631, Information technology – Security techniques – Code of practice for information security controls based on ISO/IEC 27002 for cloud services, provides guidelines for information security controls applicable to the provision and use of cloud services by providing additional implementation guidance for relevant controls specified in ISO/IEC 27002, and additional controls with implementation guidance that specifically relate to cloud services.
 This Recommendation | International Standard provides controls and implementation guidance for both cloud service providers and cloud service customers.

+X.1641, Guidelines for cloud service customer data security, provides generic security guidelines for the cloud service customer (CSC) data in cloud computing.
+It analyses the CSC data security lifecycle and proposes security requirements at each stage of the data lifecycle.
+Furthermore, the Recommendation provides guidelines on when each control should be used for best security practice.

 X.1642, Guidelines for the operational security of cloud computing, provides generic operational security guidelines for cloud computing from the perspective of cloud service providers (CSPs).
 It analyses the security requirements and metrics for the operation of cloud computing.
 A set of security measures and detailed security activities for the daily operation and maintenance are provided to help CSPs mitigate security risks and address security challenges for the operation of cloud computing.